Crypto rivals follow bitcoin in hitting new all-time highs – follow live

 Latest updates, analysis and expert price predictions for leading cryptocurrencies

-Bitcoin (BTC) and Ethereum (ETH) have dipped in price slightly on Wednesday after hitting record price highs on Tuesday, though the overall crypto market remains buoyant.
+The price of bitcoin (BTC) and Ethereum (ETH) hit all-time highs on Wednesday of $68,742 and $4,859 respectively, before both suffered a mini flash crash.

-Binance Coin is less than $50 away from its all-time high of $690, while Solana is just $15 away from reaching its previous record of $260.
+The two most valuable cryptocurrencies by market cap fell by around 5 per cent overnight but have since steadied on Thursday morning, with some leading figures celebrating the opportunity to “buy the dip”.

-Several other relatively large cryptocurrencies are also enjoying record-breaking price rallies, including Avalanche (AVAX) and Terra (LUNA).
+Several other relatively large cryptocurrencies are also enjoying record-breaking price rallies, including Binance Coin, Solana, Avalanche (AVAX) and Terra (LUNA).

 The altcoin resurgence has pushed the total cryptocurrency market cap close to $3 trillion, making it more valuable than the top dozen largest banks combined, as well as every single one of the world’s biggest companies.